GNOME/gimp-macos-build/README.md

 ## How to build locally (beta) ##

+- See `./scripts/README.md`

+Developing GIMP (or dependencies) locally still needs to be refined as the Macports environment is not that amenable to that workflow.

 ### Apple Silicon (M1, arm64) Support ###

-The local build script supports building on Apple Silicon on an M1/2 mac.
+The local build script supports building on Apple Silicon on an M1/2 mac as well as Intel macs.
 The script will autodetect the architecture and build accordingly.

-Additionally, the x86_64 build will also work if built from a shell running in Rosetta (for example by running `arch -x86_64 zsh`).
+Additionally, the x86_64 build will also work on Apple Silicon if built from a shell running in Rosetta (for example by running `arch -x86_64 zsh`).

 ### Instructions ###